 1929 - Fredrick "Tom" Bedlington at D Pit

-On the 6th of April 1933, the Group's name changed to 1st Burnmoor.
-In the early 30's Mr W. G. Henderson, an insurance agent became Scoutmaster, he had been a Scoutmaster at 1st Herrington.
+On the 6th of April 1933, the group’s name was changed to 1st Burnmoor.
+In the early 1930s, Mr. W. G. Henderson, an insurance agent, became Scoutmaster.
+He had previously served as a Scoutmaster at 1st Herrington.

 1933 Change of Name